 These figures are painted in oil, on the other hand, the anti-aircraft gun is in lacquer paint.
 I divided the page because the pace of progress was considerably different based on drying time.
 After all my work progressed almost simultaneously.

 These are glistening in oil paint.
 I wonder mixing flat base in oil is not glossy finished from first…

 The white of the right loader’s eye became a little larger.
-Three figures are painted in oil, I mixed many oil colors to make field gray for uniform by trial and error.
-I wonder it’s almost same as a lacquer for plastic models.
+Three figures are painted in oil, I mixed many oil colors to make the field gray for uniform by trial and error.
+I wonder it’s almost the same as a lacquer for plastic models.

 When adding a figure to cannon, it’s a more strong eye-catching point.
-All three are not good looking guys, I can say they look, ordinary soldier.
+All three are not good-looking guys, I can say they look, ordinary soldiers.
 Always figure painting is difficult.